 Transvault supported email migrations to Office 365

 Whether you decide that a Hybrid, Stage or Cutover is the best migration method for you, the good news is, Transvault and our Partners are here to support you.
 This is because our solutions support both direct and API migrations from the widest array of email archive sources and versions into Microsoft Office 365.
-Transvault OnBoard can also orchestrate and automate the entire migration process of user mailboxes and email archives to Microsoft Office 365.
+Transvault Migrator can also orchestrate the entire email archive migration process to Microsoft Office 365.

 How to avoid Office 365 email migration issues